ErikEJ/EFCorePowerTools/README-Beta.md

 and view models do not access the business and/or data layers directly.
 ## Model
 Business and data access layers compose the model (in the MVC days it might have been referred to as application model).
 The presenter will use the business logic layer to populate the view models as required.
-The business logic layer is the only component(s) that communicate with the data access layer.
+Under MVP-VM, the business logic layer is the only component that communicate with the data access layer.
 ## Views / View Models
-The views reflect the data that is on its ViewModel.
-Outside of the UI behavior logic there is generally no business logic within the view code-behind.
-Under MVP-VM it is easy to reuse views, and view-models, with other views and view-models as there is no coupling (the presenters do all the work).
+The view reflects the data that is on its view model.
+Outside of the UI behavior logic, there is generally no business logic within the view code-behind using MVP-VM.
+Under MVP-VM it is easy to reuse views and view-models because of this decoupling.

-For more indepth information you can visit my [MVPVM Design Pattern - The Model-View-Presenter-ViewModel Design Pattern for WPF (2011)](https://learn.microsoft.com/en-us/archive/msdn-magazine/2011/december/mvpvm-design-pattern-the-model-view-presenter-viewmodel-design-pattern-for-wpf)
+Note: for more indepth information on MVP-VM you can read my MSDN 2011 article [MVP-VM Design Pattern for WPF](https://learn.microsoft.com/en-us/archive/msdn-magazine/2011/december/mvpvm-design-pattern-the-model-view-presenter-viewmodel-design-pattern-for-wpf)

+## Proposed design
+The below use case diagram reflects the relationships between the existing, and new, components.

 <img src="img/mvpvm-uml.png"/>
 Figure 2

 # High level UML for current design
-These diagrams are not all inclusive but will provide a high level view of applicable classes and primary processes invoked.
+These diagrams are not all inclusive, but will provide a high level view of applicable classes and primary processes invoked.
 ## Page 1 - Choose Your Data Connection
 <img src="img/mvpvm-pg1.png"/>
 Figure 3